anvbackman/Programvaruteknik-DT181G/Project/README.md

 * The implementation need to include the use of atomic updates
 * The implementation need to include at least 3 unique Swing components
 * The implementation need to include at least 1 unique Swing layout
-* The implementation need to include at least 2 design patterns
+* The implementation need to include at least 2 design patterns not including the MVC pattern
 * The implementation need to conform to the MVC pattern

 ## Procedures